awsdocs/aws-iot-things-graph-user-guide/doc_source/iot-tg-whatis-namespace.md

  A namespace is the repository for entities \(for example, models\) created using the AWS IoT Things Graph Data Modeling \(TDM\) language\.
 These entities are associated with a specific account\.
 The namespace is part of the URN for each entity\.

-When you [upload TDM entities](iot-tg-models-gs.html) for the first time AWS IoT Things Graph creates a namespace for you\.
+When you [upload TDM entities](iot-tg-models-gs.html) for the first time, AWS IoT Things Graph creates a namespace for you\.
 The namespace consists of your AWS Region, your account ID, and a fixed suffix `default`\.
 The pattern is *REGION*/*ACCOUNT ID*/`default`\.
 For example, a TDM entity created in the `us-west-2` region looks like this: `us-west-2/012345678910/default`\.

 You can extend the path under `default` to organize your entities\.
 For example, you could place your device definitions under `default/devices` and your property definitions under `default/properties`\.